autopi-io/documentation/docs/getting_started/autopi_canfd_pro/user_guide.md

 Every time the Disk Housekeeper deletes anything, it triggers an event that could be seen in the events section.
 This should help users to understand a little better what is happening on a device.
 We have 2 events:
 * `system/disk_housekeeper/ordinary_purge` - this event is triggered when it reaches ordinary limits (customizable in the advanced settings).
 * `system/disk_housekeeper/critical_purge` - this event is triggered when it reaches critical limits (customizable in the advanced settings).

+For more details, see [Core Commands: Disk Housekeeper](https://docs.autopi.io/core/commands/core-commands-disk-housekeeper/).
+This handler automatically deletes the oldest files when disk space is running full.

 ### Advanced settings for Output Handler
 Steps to get into advanced settings for output handler: